workingDog/Gpsd4Scala/readme.md

 # Status

-Gpsd4Scala is still in development.
-No testing has been done yet, as I do not have a GPS device.
+Gpsd4Scala has not been tested yet, as I do not have a GPS device.

-Only JSON format data is supported (default set in watch).
+Note: only JSON format data is supported (default set in watch).